Design & Conservation Guide For Timber Sash Windows in London

-The majority of historic buildings in Islington, whether Georgian, Victorian, or Edwardian, have timber sash windows.
+The majority of historic buildings in London, whether Georgian, Victorian, or Edwardian, have timber sash windows.
 Sash windows first appeared in Britain in the latter half of the seventeenth century and their appearance underwent considerable change over the next 200 years.
 Before the introduction of the sash window, most windows were casements, often with leaded lights.
 The development of the sash window was paralleled by improvements in glass making, which lead to increases in the clarity of the glass and available pane sizes.

 Sash Window Design: